DrKJeff16/ToSDR-Work/ToDo/Phoenix-Site/Cases.md

   - [176](https://edit.tosdr.org/cases/176)
     - Rating: **Good**.
     - Weight: 25.
-    - Reason: _While a minimum amount of logs are kept, _
+    - Reason: _While a minimum amount of logs are kept, said service will still keep your data on storage..._

  **Case** | **Link** | **Changes**
  --- | --- | ---